-Starting in 2020-21, Montlake Elementary will use the Seattle Public Schools standard Amplify Science curriculum.
+Adopted in the 2020-21 school year, Montlake Elementary now uses the Seattle Public Schools standard Amplify Science curriculum.
 Amplify Science's instructional model is aligned with the Next Generation Science Standards and allows students to access their prior knowledge and to connect past learning experiences to the present.
 Students have the opportunity to ask questions and define problems about the natural and designed world, design investigations in which they collect and analyze trends and patterns in their data, engage in argument form evidence in both writing and through discourse with their peers, develop conceptual scientific models of physical phenomena, and to communicate their findings from their investigations.

 Social justice/antiracist education.
 Each year, Montlake Elementary observes Black Lives Matter at School week with tailored instruction to all grades using the joint SEA and SPS BLM materials and resources.
 In 2020-21, our staff Racial Equity Committee began working to create a schoolwide curriculum of social justice lessons at every grade level using materials from Learning For Justice (formerly Teaching for Tolerance).
+Our school-wide assemblies are based on these themes.

 Social and emotional learning (SEL).
 R.U.L.E.R. is a social/emotional curriculum approach created for students (and adults) to teach them how to Recognize, Understand, Label, Express, and Regulate emotions.
 It has been met with success and lasting positive results for students and teachers who have implemented it in their schools and is now in use at over 50 Seattle Public Schools elementary and middle schools.
-Montlake Elementary has used the R.U.L.E.R.

-curriculum since 2015.
+Montlake Elementary has used the R.U.L.E.R. curriculum since 2015.

 - ecognizing emotions in self and others

 - nderstanding the causes and consequences of emotions

 - abeling emotions accurately

-- xpressing emotions appropriately
+- E xpressing emotions appropriately

 - R egulating emotions effectively